-Offers advanced students guided practicum experiences in selected schools, residential institutions, clinics, or agencies.
-Internships or supervised student teaching planned individually.
-Students analyze, evaluate, and report on their experiences.
+Advanced students are offered guided practicum experiences in selected schools, clinics, or agencies.
+Internships or supervised student teaching are planned individually.
+Students analyze, evaluate, and report on the experience.
+Students will have the option to complete the practicum on campus during Summer I or to arrange for a practicum experience in the home region with online supervision.
+Practicum experiences at sites in home region must be approved by the Special Education Graduate Coordinator.